Martita Hunt: Later career

 Hunt acted in The Sleeping Prince in 1953 at the Phoenix Theatre.
 From this time on, she divided her time between British and American films, as well as the stage.
 She won a Tony Award in 1949 for her Broadway début as Countess Aurelia in the English-speaking première of Giraudoux's The Madwoman of Chaillot (though she had relatively less impact on the production's 1952 tour).
 Her last stage role was as Angélique Boniface in Hotel Paradiso, an adaptation from Feydeau, again with Guinness at the Winter Garden Theatre in May 1956.

 Other films in which she appeared included Anna Karenina (1948), The Fan (1949), Anastasia (1956), Three Men in a Boat (1956), The Admirable Crichton (1957), The Brides of Dracula (1960), The Wonderful World of the Brothers Grimm (1962), Becket (1964), The Unsinkable Molly Brown (1964) and Bunny Lake Is Missing (1965).
 She also appeared on television as Lady Bastable in several adaptations of the Saki stories (1962).

 Death

-Martita Hunt died of bronchial asthma at her home in Hampstead, London, aged 69, on 13 June 1969.
+Martita Hunt died of bronchial asthma at her home in Primrose Hill, London, aged 70, on 13 June 1969.
 Her estate was valued at £5,390.
 She never married.

 She was cremated at Golders Green Crematorium on 19 June.
 Her ashes lie in the Ivor Novello Rose Bed.